rjmontgo/burnttoast/readme.md

 # Burnt Toast Project

+A fast-paced multiplayer video game, loosely based on [Boomerang Fu](https://www.boomerangfu.com/).

 ## Motivation

-I have done a lot of JSON API engineering my career, and this seemed a good change of pace.
+I have done a lot of JSON API engineering in my career, and this seemed a good change of pace.
 It has a lot of things I like:

 - Video Games